kartoza/charts/charts/nextcloud/v2.0.0/README.md

 </td>
 <td>

-Default config files IMPORTANT: Will be used only if you put extra configs, otherwise default will come from nextcloud itself Default confgurations can be found here: https://github.com/nextcloud/docker/tree/master/16.0/apache/config
+Default config files

+**IMPORTANT**: Will be used only if you put extra configs, otherwise default will come from nextcloud itself.

+Default confgurations can be found here: https://github.com/nextcloud/docker/tree/master/16.0/apache/config

 </td>
 </tr>
 		<tr>
 <td>

-<a id="nextcloud.defaultConfigs.".htaccess"" class="anchor">nextcloud.defaultConfigs.".htaccess"</a>
+<a id='nextcloud.defaultConfigs.".htaccess"' class="anchor">nextcloud.defaultConfigs.".htaccess"</a>

 </td>
 <td>